jmboehm/RegressionTables.jl/docs/src/customization.md

 ## Other Defaults

-Other display functions are settable (see [How Types are Displayed](@ref)), here are the remaining major defaults that are settable.
+While the user can adjust almost any part of this package (see [How Types are Displayed](@ref)), here are the remaining major defaults that are settable.

 ```@docs
 RegressionTables.default_breaks
 RegressionTables.default_symbol
 RegressionTables.interaction_combine
 RegressionTables.categorical_equal
-RegressionTables.default_ols_label
-RegressionTables.default_iv_label
+RegressionTables.label_ols
+RegressionTables.label_iv
+RegressionTables.estim_decorator
+RegressionTables.below_decoration
+RegressionTables.number_regressions_decoration
+RegressionTables.fe_suffix
 ```